On My Easel...

 • My Snapshots Series of tiny oil paintings on Arches oil paper is an ongoing series that I originally started as a way to break a creative block.
 In this series, I experiment with different color and texture combinations.
 Formatted to resemble old-school instant photos, these tiny paintings aren’t meant to be perfect compositions, but represent “in-the-moment” ideas that are forming as I work: Snapshots!

-• I'm happy to add them to my online Shop from time to time as an affordable way to share my art process with my collectors.
+• I'm happy to add them to my online Shop from time to time as a way to share my art process with collectors.
 Each Snapshot measures approx. 4.25” x 3.5” and is signed on the back.

-• Follow my social media accounts to find out when new Snapshots are available!
+• Subscribe to my newsletter and follow my social media to find out when new Snapshots are available.

 law dictionary project